Presbyterian Ladies' College, Melbourne: Junior school

-The Junior School curriculum is based on the Victorian Essential Learning Standards (VELS), and is designed to cater for the different needs of students.
+The Junior School curriculum is based on the Australian Curriculum, and is designed to cater for the different needs of students.
 Curriculum areas are inter-related, with mastery of the English language seen as a priority.
 Subjects studied at this stage include Literature, Mathematics, Science, Technology, Studies of Society and Environment, Music, Art, Drama, Religious Education and Physical education.
 French is introduced at the lower Primary level.

 Senior school

-In Years 7 to 10, the school follows a core curriculum determined by the Victorian Essential Learning Standards.
+In Years 7 to 10, the school follows a core curriculum determined by the Australian Curriculum Standards.
 Two languages from a selection of French, Japanese, Indonesian, Latin, German and Chinese are taken during Years 7 and 8.
-This is dropped to one language from Year 9 onwards, but French can be taken as an elective if the student so wishes.
+This is dropped to one language from Year 9 onwards, but French can be taken as an elective in addition to another language, if the student so wishes.
 An elective program is offered to Years 9 and 10, allowing for a wide subject choice, enabling students to study subjects intensively or follow a new field of learning.
+Students in Year 9 also undertake a semester of a program called Outlook, which involves examining public transport, sustainability, accessibility and charity work.
+The program culminates in several days of a city program in the Melbourne CBD.
 In addition to the standard Victorian Certificate of Education the International Baccalaureate is also offered at the school.
 Furthermore, the school offers a wide range of extracurricular activities including involvement in music concerts such as the annual Gala Night held in August, optional chess tournaments and more.
+The school offers interschool debating through the Debating Association of Victoria from Years 7 to 12.